braksator/webarchiver/README.md

 revisited.
 + I had the foresight to include **options.keepdb** for batching/resuming jobs, but wound back the other work I did on that.
 Might be a nice feature though so it's worth thinking about again.
++ Right now when a match is found it gets used, even though it might be a subset of a longer match in another file.
+It would be possible to perform a full analysis of the files first before deciding which replacements to use.

 ## BTW...